rustwasm/wasm-bindgen/guide/src/contributing/design/index.md

 The first thing to know about `wasm-bindgen` is that it's fundamentally built on the idea of ES Modules.
-In other words this tool takes an opinionated stance that wasm files *should be viewed as ES modules*.
-This means that you can `import` from a wasm file, use its `export`-ed functionality, etc, from normal JS files.
+In other words this tool takes an opinionated stance that Wasm files *should be viewed as ES modules*.
+This means that you can `import` from a Wasm file, use its `export`-ed functionality, etc, from normal JS files.

-Now unfortunately at the time of this writing the interface of wasm interop isn't very rich.
+Now unfortunately at the time of this writing the interface of Wasm interop isn't very rich.
 Wasm modules can only call functions or export functions that deal exclusively with `i32`, `i64`, `f32`, and `f64`.
 Bummer!

 That's where this project comes in.
-The goal of `wasm-bindgen` is to enhance the "ABI" of wasm modules with richer types like classes, JS objects, Rust structs, strings, etc. Keep in mind, though, that everything is based on ES Modules!
-This means that the compiler is actually producing a "broken" wasm file of sorts.
+The goal of `wasm-bindgen` is to enhance the "ABI" of Wasm modules with richer types like classes, JS objects, Rust structs, strings, etc. Keep in mind, though, that everything is based on ES Modules!
+This means that the compiler is actually producing a "broken" Wasm file of sorts.
 The wasm file emitted by rustc, for example, does not have the interface we would like to have.
 Instead it requires the `wasm-bindgen` tool to postprocess the file, generating a `foo.js` and `foo_bg.wasm` file.
 The `foo.js` file is the